plone/training/docs/mastering-plone/features.md

 - Add a Page "Sprint"
 - Add a Page "Contact"

-% TODO Can the number of pages be reduced to fit in the browser window width?

 ```{figure} _static/features_site_structure.png
 :alt: The view of the newly created site structure.